ci-bonfire/Sprint/myth/_docs_src/general/modules.md

 				/models
 				/views

 You can map a call to URL with the name of the module, as long as your controller name is the same as the module name.
-A module named `users` would have a controller named `users.php`, and a class named `Users`.
+A module named `users` would have a controller named `Users.php`, and a class named `Users`.
 This could be reached in the browser at `example.com/users`.

 	// Module: users, Controller: Users
 	mysite.com/users					// Runs the index() method